Hansel-DSouza/Gym-Management-System-/README.md

 This project was created using vs code, and xampp and was run on Google Chrome

-to run project, first follow the step in Query.txt
+to run project, first follow the step in Queries.txt

 next, copy files in project and paste it in the htdocs folder located in the xampp folder or C:\xampp\htdocs